nanoporetech/tombo/docs/resquiggle.rst

 Re-squiggle Algorithm
 *********************

 The electric current signal level data produced from a nanopore read is referred to as a squiggle.
-Base calling this squiggle information generally contains some errors compared to a refernce sequence.
+Base calling this squiggle information generally contains some errors compared to a reference sequence.
 The re-squiggle algorithm defines a new assignment from squiggle to genomic sequence, hence a re-squiggle.

 The re-squiggle algorithm is the basis for the Tombo framework.
 The re-squiggle algorithm takes as input a read file (in FAST5 format) containing raw signal and associated base calls.
 The base calls are mapped to a genome or transcriptome reference and then the raw signal is assigned to the genomic sequence based on an expected current level model.

 **TL;DR**:

-*  Re-squiggle must be run before modified base detection and other Tombo command.
+*  The ``tombo resquiggle`` comand must be run on a set of reads before modified base detection or other Tombo commands.
-*  Minimally the command takes a directory containing FAST5 files and a genome/transcriptome reference.
+*  A directory containing FAST5 read files and a genome/transcriptome reference must be provided.

    - The reference sequence may be previously known or discovered from this sample.

+*  Importantly, the reference sequence is assumed to be correct, so polishing to create a personalized genome may improve performance, particularly for samples divergent from the reference or poorly assembled genomes.
-*  FAST5 files must contain basecalls (as produced by albacore in fast5 mode or added with ``annotate_raw_with_fastqs``).
+*  Raw read FAST5 files must contain basecalls.

-   - FAST5 files need NOT contain the "Events" table (required by ``nanoraw`` the Tombo predecessor).
+   -  Add basecalls from a set of FASTQs to raw read files with the ``tombo preprocess annotate_raw_with_fastqs`` command.
+   -  Read files need not contain ``Events`` data (as output with ``fast5`` mode from albacore).

 *  Tombo currently only supports both DNA and RNA data (including R9.4 and R9.5; 1D and 1D2 data; R9.*.1 chemistries).
 Other data may produce sub-optimal results (e.g. R7 data).
 *  DNA and RNA reads will be detected automatically and processed accordingly (set explicitly with ``--dna`` or ``--rna``).

    -  Tombo does not perform spliced mapping.
 Thus a transcriptime reference must be passed to the re-squiggle command for RNA samples.
 For futher details on Tombo RNA processing see the :doc:`rna` section.

-*  Run ``resquiggle`` over multiple cores with the ``--processes`` option.
+*  Run ``tombo resquiggle`` over multiple cores with the ``--processes`` option.

-   - The ``--threads-per-process`` is also provided, but it is generally recommended that this option remains set to the default of 1, though it may improve results on some computing environments.

 -----------------
 Algorithm Details